 The data that Consumers Energy requires to evaluate the proposed interconnection is documented on the generator interconnection application (Appendix D).
 A site plan and one-line diagram with details of the interconnection protection system are required as part of the application data.
-The one-line diagram must be sealed by a professional engineer licensed in the state of Michigan or by an electrical contractor licensed in the state of Michigan with the electrical contractor's license number noted on the diagram.
+The one-line diagram must be sealed by a professional engineer licensed in the state of Michigan.
 The generator manufacturer data package should also be supplied.